Boston & Maine Railroad

 B-J 3 12/31/1927

 B-J 3 was a evening symbol freight train, departing Boston for White River Junction It was described as a "straight train for Central Vermont Rwy," in FTSB Number 16 from 10/31/1927 (see page 10.)
-R.S.Morgan, accompanied by pilot, W.Abbott, made the run from Boston to Concord in K-7 #2660 with 43 cars and a caboose.
+R.S.Morgan, accompanied by pilot, W.Abbott, made the run from Boston to Concord in K-8b #2660 with 43 cars and a caboose.
 The train was primarily fuel products, with all 20 carloads of bituminous coal transported in B&M gondolas, 5 cars of petroleum products in UTLX tank cars, and a NYC hopper of "ovoids," an anthracite product.
 Filling out were 10 assorted carloads of freight.
 Twelve of the loads were dropped at Nashua.
 Only 7 MT's were in the train, all of which were home road cars.
 Besides the tank cars, only 4 other foreign road cars were in the consist.
-Dropping the entire train in Concord, engine #2341 took 69 cars northwards, however the consist was quite different in nature with 42 MT's: 19 to the CV at White River Jct, 22 destined for the CP at Wells River, and 1 car for Woodsville.
+Dropping the entire train in Concord, engine #2341, the road's only K-5d, took 69 cars northwards, however the consist was quite different in nature with 42 MT's: 19 to the CV at White River Jct, 22 destined for the CP at Wells River, and 1 car for Woodsville.
 Only one load was passed on to the CV; the remaining cars were to be forwarded on from WRJ, with some going to the CP and others to online destinations.
 LCL and coal predominated among the loaded cars (12 and 7 cars respectively,) with the latter traveling, once again, entirely in B&M gondolas.
 The merchandise moved in 7 B&M, 1 CP, and 4 NH box cars.
 The remaining 8 carloads traveled in 5 foreign cars and 3 home road cars.
 The data was transcribed from the original sheets into an MS Excel file.
 This file has a few minor corrections, official reporting marks added, and a brief description of the type of car.
 Collection of Al Campbell.

 J-B 2 1/1/1928